-Game Freak has clearly outdone itself once again because Pokemon “Sun” and “Moon” are two of the best games in the series.
+Game Freak, creator of Pokemon, has clearly outdone itself once again, because Pokemon “Sun” and “Moon” are two of the best games in the series.

 Admittedly, “Sun” and “Moon” follow the series’s basic formula, which feel like Mad Libs at this point.
 The player is a child living in the new Alola region, based on Hawaii.
 He or she is tasked by a professor named after a tree to train creatures known as Pokémon, as well as adding information to the Pokedex, an encyclopedia about them.
 The player will choose between a Water, Fire or Grass type as his or her partner, go about exploring the region, battle other trainers, make friends and foil the plot of an evil organization to use the legendary Pokémon on the game’s cover art.